 In the fall of 2011, Occidental's Food Justice House was founded, allowing 7-8 students to live together in a tight-knit community, discuss food practices, tend their own garden, and implement good food practices in their daily lives.
 In addition to pursing food justice in daily life, these students also host events, serve the surrounding community, and update a blog about goings-on in the house, news about Los Angeles, and other related topics.

 Through undergraduate research, Occidental students have been pursuing their own greater understanding of food-related issues.
-Students, in conjunction with faculty advisors, engage in research on food through coursework, independent studies, campus summer research fellowships, senior comprehensive projects, and other research opportunities in the greater Los Angeles area.
+Students engage in research on food through coursework, independent studies, campus summer research fellowships, senior comprehensive projects, and other research opportunities in the greater Los Angeles area.
 While students have written senior theses on diverse topics over the years, the following are a few examples of recent research:

 In the summer of 2013, Dani Lyons conducted research through a Richter Fellowship to understand what opportunities and challenges exist for increasing food security in Cape Town, South Africa, and if spatial or demographic factors might affect locations where food insecurity is prevalent.